 Bulk shipping terminals like ours handle commodities that are transported in large quantities without packaging or containerization, and we are one of the largest in North America.
 Currently, we handle two commodities for export to international markets: Canadian potash and steelmaking coal.

-Neptune Terminals is a private company owned by three bulk commodity shippers: Canpotex Bulk Terminals Limited, a Canpotex affiliate; Teck Resources Limited; and Bunge Canada.
-Canpotex is the world’s largest exporter of potash.
-Teck is Canada’s largest diversified mining, mineral processing and steel making coal exporting company.
-Bunge Canada is one of the world’s largest oilseed producers and sellers of bottled vegetable oil.
+Neptune is owned by two bulk commodity shippers: Canpotex Bulk Terminals Limited, a Canpotex affiliate and Teck Coal Partnership, a subsidiary of Teck Resources Limited.
+Canpotex is one of the world’s largest exporter of potash.
+Teck is Canada’s largest diversified resource company, committed to responsible mining and mineral development.

 Neptune has the capacity to handle over 23.5 million tonnes of bulk products a year.
 With the completion of terminal and rail improvement projects currently underway, capacity at the terminal will increase to 30 million tonnes.

 Construction of Neptune Terminals began in 1967, including deep sea berths and the first potash storage shed, still in use on the site today.
 One year later, the first ship ever to call at Neptune, the M/V Oriental Banker, was loaded with Canadian potash bound for Japan.
 In May 1970, the first coal ship ever loaded at Neptune, the M/V Reinhard Lorenz Russ, was loaded with cargo bound for Japan.
 Our business has grown significantly over the years, from 3.2 million tonnes of handling capacity in 1968 to 23.5 million tonnes today.
 Once current site improvements are complete in 2021, our capacity will grow to approximately 30 million tonnes.
 All this growth has occurred within our same geographic footprint of 30 hectares.